zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### Make Git Commit
 Commit all updated files into git with comment "Implement loading correct groups for the user".

+- Gonna make group profile page the same way we done for the user.
+- Create the route for group profile
+Copy+paste the route of user profile + edit it into group profile inside 'web.php'.

+- Create the func profile()
+Create + add code inside new func profile() inside 'GroupController'.
+Copy+paste code from index() ProfileController into profile() GroupController & edit the code.

+- Create the frontend file
+Create new folder 'Group' inside 'resources/Pages'.
+Create the new file 'View.vue' inside folder Group.
+Copy+paste everything from 'Profile/View.vue' into 'Group/View.vue' + edit all necessary code.
+Make a route-link from GroupItem to 'Group/View'.

+- Add some button into Group Profile Page
+Add 3 PrimaryButton inside 'Group/View.vue'.
+Make sure 'Invite User' btn is display only for an admin.
+Add 'isCurrentUserAdmin' var inside 'Group/View' to get the role of the current user.
+->role/status value is store inside group_users DB Table, BUT data used inside 'Group/View' is from groups DB Table Add func currentUserGroup() inside 'Group' model as a relation of groups & group_users DB table.
+Load that relation inside func profile() 'GroupController'.
+Change how returning the status & role value inside 'GroupResource'.
+- Got issue, status and role is return wrong value, got to debug the Db query

+- Installing the laravel telescope for debug database query Traditional laravel, we can just install debug bar BUT because we use inertia we not sure if debug bar can work properly, thats why try to use telescope.
+Google 'laravel telescope', install with cmd given in 'Local Only Installation'.
+Follow the instruction of deleting something related to this inside 'bootstrap/provider.php' + add code given inside 'AppServiceProvider' + add code inside 'composer.json'.

+- now in the url, can access the telescope by adding '/telescope' in URL.
+## solve the issue of status & role return wrong value
+## Done add 3 button into Group Profile Page

+- Implement update group cover img & thumbnail functionality Add route for 'group.updateImages', connect it to updateImage() inside 'web.php'.
+Create the func updateImage() by copy+paste it from ProfileController into 'GroupController'.
+Add func isAdmin() inside 'Group' model to get boolean value & used this inside func updateImage() in 'ProfileController'.
+Update the code in func updateImage().
+## Upload cover & thumbnail img success

+- Make a default cover & thumbnail img
+Download some no_img.png + paste inside 'public/img' folder.
+Add code of condition either to display the img upload inside DB or use default one inside 'GroupResource'.
+- For User We Implement The Default Cover & Thumbnail inside 'Profile/View.vue' which is frontend side, for group we implement it in the backend which is inside 'GroupResource'.

+- Fix issue of avatar img change success msg not display randomly Add the showNotification.value = true inside func submitCoverImage() & submitThumbnailImage() for 'Profile/View' & 'Group/View'.
+## Solve the issue

+24. Send & Accept Invitations to join to Group

+#### Make Git Commit
+Commit all updated files into git with comment "Implement group profile page with cover and thumbnail upload".

 ## 00:00

+- Later we will do optimization on query of reactions and users that shown in telescope it was running a lot of times